-In the seventies as estimated by the author following Chenery's methodology of decomposition of sources of growth xii , export orientation strategy could contribute only 15% manufacturing growth.
+In the seventies as estimated by the author following Chenery's methodology of decomposition of sources of growth^X, export orientation strategy could contribute only 15% manufacturing growth.
 In the early eighties its contribution rose to 24%.
-During the period 1986-2000, export expansion as source of manufacturing growth has contributed more than fifty percent.
-After 2001, its share of contribution again declined from 69% in 1996-00 to 34% in 2001-05 and 45% in 2006-2010.
-Import substitution and domestic demand expansion together as sources of growth have worked well upto 1985.
+During the period 1986-2000, export expansion as source of manufacturing growth contributed more than fifty percent.
+After 2001, its share of contribution again declined from 69% in 1996-00 to 34% in 2001-05 and 45% in 2006-2010.Import substitution and domestic demand expansion together as sources of growth worked well upto 1985.
 But import substitution independently did not work well even in the seventies.
 Thus except in the two periods-period of early 1980s and early 2000s, import substitution could not show positive contribution to manufacturing growth.
 This is a reflection of weak base of manufacturing and import dependence for manufactured consumption and for long term industrial development of the economy.
-Domestic demand expansion has been found to have a crucial role in the growth of manufacturing in all the periods.
-Export expansion has steadily and increasingly contributed as well to the growth of manufacturing (Fig.8).
-Manufacturing sector is expected to be thrusted upon for effective addressing not only external market but also vast domestic demand of more than 150 Million people of the country.
+Domestic demand expansion was found to have a crucial role in the growth of manufacturing in all the periods.
+Export expansion steadily and increasingly contributed as well to the growth of manufacturing (Fig.8).
+Manufacturing sector is expected to be thrusted upon for effectively addressing not only external market but also vast domestic demand of more than 150 Million people of the country.
 Experiences of East Asia suggest that strengthening domestic production base for addressing domestic consumers and competing imports is the precedence for gaining export competitiveness.
 Import substitution efforts are in the long run preparations for strengthening edge for export competitiveness.
-This is important when we are losing our domestic market and can not expand our export market either except for one product-ready made garment.
-The country has been suffering from narrow product and low technology industrial base with little exportable surplus.
-This is important when the global financial crisis is yet to be settled and recovered, and the developed countries are still in uncertainty of investment decisions.
 Thus export expansion and import substitution are not exclusive for industrial development of Bangladesh.
 Medium and long term plans are needed to look into using its abundant labour resources through constant development of their skill and education under a long term manpower planning.
-Industry should have been planned for economy-wide productivity enhancement and would be used for strengthening competitiveness and sustained import substitution and export orientation.
+Industry should have been planned for economy-wide productivity enhancement and for strengthening competitiveness and sustained import substitution and export orientation.